9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 in a big tank ultimately on an industrial scale and you make that cell produce just that spike

-to purify that spike from all the rest of the proteins that are into the cell and once you have done that you need to make sure that the structure of that spike is still as similar as can be to the shape it has when it's on the virus.
+And once you have done that, you need to make sure that the structure of that spike is still as similar as can be to the shape it has when it's on the virus.

-And that would be your vaccine that you then inject inside people and they see something that looks like the virus but isn't the virus, and that's how you make an immune response against it.
+And that would be your vaccine that you then inject inside people, and they see something that looks like the virus, but isn't the virus.
+And that's how you make an immune response against it.

 That's the last three to four decades way of making safe, great vaccines.

 Okay, so the old way involves this messy process of growing something inside a fermenter, which honestly I had no idea.
+Then what's the new way using messenger RNA?

-The messenger RNA doesn't take the gene, it takes the intermediary that the gene uses to make a protein when we want to make a protein what happens is our genes which are made in dna
+The messenger RNA doesn't take the gene, it takes the intermediary that the gene uses to make a protein.
+When we want to make a protein, what happens is our genes, which are made in DNA,

-actually make a kind of a carbon copy of themselves but it's slightly different chemically and that's called the messenger rna and that messenger rna actually goes into the machinery that makes proteins for us in our cells and it gets into that machinery and as a carbon copy of the original template which is a DNA, we have now a carbon copy of it.
+And it gets into that machinery, and as a carbon copy of the original template, which is a DNA, we have now a carbon copy of it.

-It's used to make the protein, but after a limited period of time, that carbon copy actually disintegrates and disappears.
+It's used to make the protein, but after a limited period of time, that carbon copy actually disintegrates. and disappears.

-And if you wanted to make more of the protein, you have to make a new carbon copy, a new messenger RNA.
+And if you wanted to make more of the protein, you have to make a new carbon copy, a a new messenger RNA.

-The genius in the approach is to use that carbon copy and to design it in such a way that it will get inside my cells, it will trick my cell to think, oh, this is messenger RNA coming from a virus that tells me make the spike.
+The genius in the approach is to use that carbon copy and to design it in such a way that it will get inside my cells.

 My cells will make the spikes exactly as if the virus was there making them.
+I don't have to purify the spike.

 I don't have to make sure it has the right structure.

 I don't have to go through a zillion things because now the factory is not a big tank.
+It's each one of the cells in my body that has received that particular messenger RNA.

 It stays with the machinery that makes protein, helps me make the protein, and then disappears.
+So it's safe.

+The fidelity of the structure, etc., of the spike is perfect.
 And the data show it works superbly well, very fast.

 And you think that the fidelity of the shape is the reason that it's proven so effective?

+Two reasons.
 One is exactly that.

+It's exquisitely appropriately structured.
 You know, if you make it in your own cells, you do it exactly as if the virus was making it.

-While if you make it in a fermenter, you make it into a cell that grows in a fermenter, etc.
+While if you make it in a a fermenter, you make it into a cell that grows in a fermenter, etc. That's one half of the story, or maybe even more than a half.

-is that our immune system has evolved to recognize
+The other half of the story is that our immune system has evolved to recognize

 two worlds of aggressors.

-Either those aggressors that stay outside of our cells
+Either those aggressors that stay outside of our cells,

+and we make antibodies against them.
 However, some viruses get inside our cells and that's where they hide.

 And what the immune system has evolved is a second strategy where the immune system can now recognize a cell that's infected with a virus and kills that cell before the cell makes 10,000 or 100,000 new viruses.

 So it kills the virus by killing the cell.
+It's called cellular immunity or T cell responses.

 And the beauty of the messenger RNA, it's good as making the right antibodies that are best fit to kill the virus when it's outside of the cell.